 Visiting Venice – A Love/Hate Relationship

 Overall I experienced a love/hate relationship with Venice.
 Waking up before sunrise, figuring out the winding alleyways alone.
 With nobody around to run into or hollering at you to move quicker.
 Alone, Venice is a treat unbeknownst to those who choose to sleep in.
 But as it begins to come alive the higher the sun rises, that is when it transforms into a city I could live without.
 One with Italians pushing you to buy something you really don’t want.
-Or carrying your bags across bridges, even though you insist on doing it yourself, and then demanding to be paid.
+Or carrying your bags across bridges, even though you insist on doing it yourself, and then demanding to be paid for it.
 A city so completely overrun with tourists, you can’t see in front of you or behind you.
 A place where instead of strolling through the streets and exploring hidden gems, you’d rather cozy up inside and watch the world go by behind glass, wine in hand.

-So while I enjoyed Venice, a lot of my time was spent hopping from bar to bar, trying the different Venetian tapas and drinking glass after glass of Italian wine.
+So while I enjoyed Venice, a lot of my time was spent hopping from bar to bar, trying the different Venetian tapas, and drinking glass after glass of Italian wine.
 And sometimes upon arrival to a place you’ve never been, you have to accept that it might not be what you were expecting.
-And instead you realize that the beauty in a city can be found in its food, drinks, or just good conversation with the locals.
+And instead, you realize that the beauty in a city can be found in its food, drinks, or just good conversation with the locals.
 Sometimes you realize that a city is best felt and learned not by stressing out about standing in line for hours for “the picture”, or paying boatloads of money to ride a gondola.
 And that is what I am sharing with you, a way to experience Venice behind the glass, away from the tourists who crowd the bridges and streets.
 A better way to experience Venice, through its food; a Venetian tapas tour.

 Cantina Do Mori